I’m an Associate Professor in Philosophy at the University of Leeds

 RECENT PROJECTS

-• This book manuscrispt investigates the nature of gender identity and why gender identities matters for our moral and political rights and for the genders we are.
+This book investigates the nature of gender identity and why gender identities matters for our moral and political rights..
 The first part of the book proposes a new account of gender identity on which our gender identities consist in our normative experiences of the gender that it is fitting to treat us as.
 The second part of the book argues that, because of their normative nature, our gender identities generate integrity-based rights to freedom of gender, to gender-affirming healthcare, to sporting accommodation.
-The third part of the book argues for a view in the metaphysics of gender on which having a G gender identity is at least sufficient for being a member of gender G. Some of the material from this book project has been published as papers.
+And that our gender identities establish that morally we ought to be treated as the gender that matches our gender identity.
+Some of the material from this book project has been published as papers.
 Take a look at my publications for pdfs of all the relevant publications.

 ABOUT